quinvit/microcore/Sample/Angular/README.md

 }
 ```

-The backend API code in API Gateway:
+Inject remote service to the backend API code in API Gateway:
 ```
 [Authorize]
 [Route("api/[controller]")]